simplymichael/kommerce/README.md

   To create this file, copy the `src/.config.example.js` file to `src/.config.js`, and modify the values as necessary.
 - `src/.env.js`: This file holds configuration information that are dynamic, and environment-dependent.
-  Values such as the user language (for determining which language files to load), and ports for the test server are stored in this file.
+  Values such as the user language (for determining which language files to load), and ports for the API server are stored in this file.

   To create this file, copy the `src/.env.example.js` file to `src/.env.js`, and modify the values as necessary.
+- `src/dev-server/.env.js`: This file holds configuration information for the accompanying dev API server  for testing the application.

+  To create this file, copy the `src/dev-server/.env.example.js` to `src/dev-server/.env.js` and edit the values as necessary.

+**Note**: The `api.port` port number inside `src/.env.js` must match the `host.port` in the `src/dev-server/.env.js` file.
+This is as expected.

+- The `api.port` key of the `src/.env.js` file allows you configure the port number of the API server.
+- The `host.port` key of the `src/dev-server/.env.` allows you to configure the port on which the API server should run.

 ## Contributing
 ### Steps for adding a new state item to the store